5 Strong Schools for Powerful Intensive English Courses

-Then you hear about intensive English courses, courses that seem to promise faster, better results.
+Some people think that intensive English courses promise faster, better results.

 Intensive English courses can help you to improve your English significantly and quickly.